 After Level 3 we offer specific courses to suit your interest such as Seamanship, Sailing with Spinnakers, Day Sailing Skills, Race Skills and Performance Sailing

-All students are encouraged to join in the club racing as it is a good way to improve overall sailing skills, although it is not compulsory, racing is a fantastic way to improve as well as have a huge amount of fun.
-We have novice friendly racing arranged for every Saturday afternoon
+All students are encouraged to join in the club racing as it is a good way to improve overall sailing skills, although it is not compulsory.
+We have novice friendly racing arranged for every Saturday.

-We can also offer specific Start Racing Course designed to give the confidence to take part in club racing in good conditions
+We can also offer a Start Racing Course designed to give the confidence to take part in club racing in good conditions

 So what does it cost? - Membership and session costs